 - 12. It is the responsibility of the doctoral candidate and committee chair/dissertation adviser to provide a copy of the dissertation to each member of the Ph.D. committee at least two weeks before the date of the scheduled examination.
 The dissertation should be complete and in its final draft, with correct and polished content and style, appropriate notes, bibliography, tables, etc., at the time it is distributed to the committee members.
 If a committee member finds that the final draft is not correct and polished with respect to content and style, it is his/her responsibility to notify the committee chair/dissertation adviser at least one week in advance of the final oral examination date.
 The committee member should indicate his/her concerns regarding the draft and may recommend consideration of postponement of the examination to the committee chair/dissertation adviser.
 The chair/adviser, in consultation with committee members, is responsible for notifying the student and assessing whether the student can make the necessary revisions to the final draft before the examination date.
 If it is determined that revisions cannot be made in time, the final oral examination must be postponed. - 13.
 If a committee member is unable to participate in the final oral examination, the member may sign as a special signatory.
 A revised committee appointment form will need to be submitted to Graduate Enrollment Services, removing the individual as a regular committee member and if it is desired to designate that individual as a special signatory, a memo from the program head must accompany the revised committee form, requesting that the committee member be moved to a special signatory.
 As noted above, if there are then not enough members serving on the committee (i.e., four or more active members of the Graduate Faculty), another Penn State graduate faculty member will need to be appointed officially to the Ph.D. committee to replace the absent member in order to constitute a legitimate Ph.D. committee.
 These changes and approvals must occur before the actual examination takes place (ad hoc substitutes are not permitted).
 If a committee member is unable to attend the final oral examination, he or she will sign as a special signatory after notifying Graduate Enrollment Services (114 Kern) that a committee change must be approved and be made a part of the student's record.
 (Substitutes are not permitted, but changes in the committee can be made, if needed, through the usual procedures.)
 These changes and approvals shall occur before the actual examination takes place.
 The department or program head will notify Graduate Enrollment Services when the candidate is ready to have the comprehensive and the final oral examinations scheduled and will report the results of these examinations to that office. - 14.
-The committee examines the dissertation, administers the final oral examination, and signs the signatory page of the dissertation.
+The committee examines the dissertation, administers the final oral examination, and signs the Graduate School evaluation form.
 At least two-thirds of the committee must approve the dissertation.
-The committee examines the dissertation and administers the final oral examination, and once any final revisions have been made and the dissertation is deemed acceptable, committee members sign the doctoral signatory page.